 Laidlaw, Kailey, Sweet, Matthias and Olsen, Tyler.
-Automated Vehicles in the GTHA - Consumer Survey: Forecasting the Outlook for AVs.
+Forecasting the Outlook for Automated Vehicles in the Greater Toronto and Hamilton Area using a 2016 Consumer Survey.
 2017.

 Mahmoud, Mohamed S., Habib, Khandker N. and Shalaby, Amer.
 Demand Modelling of Cross-Regional Intermodal Commuting Trips in the Greater Toronto and Hamilton Area.
 2014.